bradleyboehmke/completejourney/README.md

 households who are frequent shoppers at a retailer.
 It contains all of each household’s purchases, not just those from a limited number of categories.
 For certain households, demographic information as well as direct marketing contact history are included.
-The data sets provided by `completejourney::get_data()` include:

-  - `transactions`: products purchased by households
+  - `transactions_sample`: a sampling of the products purchased by households
   - `products`: product metadata (brand, description, etc.)
   - `demographics`: household demographic data (age, income, family size, etc.)